MagicMumble/opty-func/README.md

 # opty-func
-Library for optimization methods testing
+Library for optimization methods testing for Unix-systems

 ## Building and running the project